Dejan Manaskov

 With Metalurg he won the championship and the cup 4 times.

-After Metalurg he moved to the prominent Bundesliga Wetzlar.
-He had a great season with Wetzlar.
+After Metalurg he moved to HSG Wetzlar.He had a great season with Wetzlar.

-So next season RK Vardar brought the winger sniper in its superstar team.
-He had great season in Vardar winning both the cup and the championship and German Rhein-Necker immediately showed interest in bringing the winger sniper in Germany.
+So next season RK Vardar he brought the winger sniper in its superstar team.
+He had a great season in Vardar winning both the cup and the championship With German Rhein-Necker,he immediately showed interest in bringing the winger sniper in Germany.

-After winning the German Bundesliga in his first season European Heavy Weight Veszprem decided to bring him at his team.
+After winning the German Bundesliga in his first season European Heavyweight Veszprem decided to bring him at his team.

 Having many successful years with Veszprem in the season 2022 he returned to Skopje and signed with RK Vardar again.